Founder & Lead Editor

 Quality and Durability

-Balancing the scales, the GSM garners high praise for its material integrity—around 80% of reviews (based on aggregated sentiment) laud the leather and suede's resilience under normal wear.
-It holds shape well, with no widespread reports of cracking or tearing, making it a solid long-term pick for casual use.
-However, common issues like water susceptibility drag it down; untreated exposure leads to stains, and the smooth outsole wears faster on high-mileage paths.
+On quality, the GSM gets strong marks for material integrity—around 80% of reviews (based on aggregated sentiment) praise how the leather and suede hold up under normal wear.
+It keeps its shape well, and there aren't widespread reports of cracking or tearing, which makes it a solid long-term casual pick.
+The biggest downside is still water: untreated exposure can stain, and the smooth outsole can wear faster if you log a lot of miles.

 One negative quote captures the frustration: "These shoes are terrible.
 They are very stiff, the tongue has no padding and curls under, they are awfully narrow." – Zappos review.
-Still, with proper care, it's a durable gem.
+With proper care and realistic expectations, it still holds up well for what it's meant to be.

 Decision Matrix